Support #BirthEquity. Shop our artist series here. 100% of proceeds will be donated to the National Birth Equity Collaborative (NBEC).

 Bleeding can occur when the egg travels down the fallopian tube and implants into the uterine lining.
 This is referred to as implantation bleeding or spotting.
 The blood is usually brown or pink in color, not bright red like menstrual blood.
 If this concerns you at any point, please consult a midwife or doctor.

-Shitting the bed (literally)
+Shitting the bed (literally) during childbirth is normal.

 The pelvis is only so large, and can only hold so much material.
 The same muscles that you use to push a baby out are the same ones you use for a bowel movement (our bodies are so much fun!
 LOL).
 If it happens, it’s usually just a little bit and is nothing to worry about.